maynhile13105/CSE15L-LabReport2/Lab-Report-2.md

 There were those changes because the URL I passed qualified the specific requests that match the "/add-messages" and have "s" as the first query parameter.
 It means that a message had been found.
 So 'num' was increased to 2 and the message "2.
 HowYouLikeThat" was added to the 'result'.

 ## ***Part 2***
-- The screenshot for using the command `ls` the path to the private key for my SSH key for logging into ieng6 on my computer
+- **The screenshot for using the command `ls` the path to the private key for my SSH key for logging into ieng6 on my computer**

 ![image](https://github.com/maynhile13105/CSE15L-LabReport2/assets/146885739/fe8041b7-9d95-4e83-ac62-bc8c0ab7c71b)

-- The screenshot for using the command `ls`  public key for your SSH key for logging into ieng6 within my account on ieng6
+- **The screenshot for using the command `ls`  public key for your SSH key for logging into ieng6 within my account on ieng6**

 ![image](https://github.com/maynhile13105/CSE15L-LabReport2/assets/146885739/7ff80cb9-f128-4a07-a818-b30b4fcea311)

-- The screenshot shows that I logged into ieng6 with my course-specific account without being asked for a password.
+- **The screenshot shows that I logged into ieng6 with my course-specific account without being asked for a password**

 ![image](https://github.com/maynhile13105/CSE15L-LabReport2/assets/146885739/abffeaa3-47d7-4691-8b66-db7e266033fd)

 ## ***Part 3***